 8 months of pleasant weather (October-May) then 4 months of intense summer heat (June-September).
 We are about 90 minutes to Joshua Tree, 90 minutes to Anza Borrego & the same to the Imperial Sand Dunes.
 We also own 40 acres of desert wilderness in the San Jacinto Mountains, 5 miles off the Pacific Crest Trail and surrounded by the Indian Reservation, and it has natural caves, deep pools and waterfalls, so we trek there regularly from March through October with volunteers to maintain the trails, collect medicinal native plants and eradicate tamarisk shrubs...so serious backpackers are appreciated for these outings.

 If you are interested in volunteering here with us, please complete your profile before contacting us, and that will increase your chances of us choosing you.
 But keep in mind that we receive a lot of inquiry so the more we know about you the better.
 If you think you have an allergy to bee stings, forget this place.
-Please, no closet smokers.
+Please, no vapers or closet smokers.

 DIY and building projects